All data is current as of 2013, unless otherwise noted.

 Percentage of alternative funding: 0%

 Rhode Island is home to the nation’s first-ever statewide, state-funded public defender office.
 The Rhode Island Public Defender remains to this day as the state’s primary system for providing right to counsel services.
-The chief public defender is a direct gubernatorial appointee, and is responsible for directing the agency’s services to indigent defendants in adult criminal and juvenile delinquency trials and appeals.
 Being a geographically small state, the agency has but five satellite offices located across the state.

-Conflict representation is provided by a panel of private attorneys, paid hourly on a per-case basis, and administered by the Rhode Island Supreme Court.
+Conflict representation is provided by a panel of private attorneys, who are paid hourly on a per-case basis and administered by the Rhode Island Supreme Court.